silviascript/farmony-markets/README.md

 # Farmony Markets
 A simple web application to view local farmers markets.

+##General Approach
+To be added.

 ##Installation Instructions
+The instructions already assume that you have all the necessary installations (Git, Node, NPM, and Express).
+Once all prerequisites have been installed, follow these instructions to run the Express application.
 Change to the directory to place the repository.
 Do not place it into a repository with git initialized.

 ```console
 $ cd chosen_directory